Chronic wasting disease: Prevention

+Louisiana Department of Wildlife and Fisheries Chronic Wasting Disease Testing Container Site in Tallulah, Louisiana.

 By 2012, a voluntary system of control was published by APHIS in the US Federal Register.
 It depended on voluntary minimum standards methodology, and herd certification programs to avoid interstate movement of the disease vector.
 It was based on a risk management framework.
 As of August 2019, APHIS law in 9 CFR Part 55 - CONTROL OF CHRONIC WASTING DISEASE dealt with this problem.

 Introduced for the 2019 Minnesota hunting season, a no-cost deer carcass-incineration program was rolled out by Crow Wing County officials hoping to stem the spread of CWD in the region.
 CWD was found among wild deer in Crow Wing County for the first time in January 2019.
 The voluntary program encourages both residents and visiting hunters to bring harvested deer carcasses to the county landfill east of Brainerd, Minnesota for incineration and disposal.

 In Pennsylvania, the Game Commission established a network of CWD disposal dumpsters across affected regions to help hunters properly dispose of high-risk deer parts such as heads and spinal columns.
 This initiative, which began in 2018, aims to reduce environmental contamination and prevent the unintentional spread of infectious prions to new areas.
 Educational outreach and mandatory testing zones were also implemented to increase hunter compliance and awareness.

-In 2023, Minnesota funded a Center for Infectious Disease Research and Policy (CIDRAP) project to assemble 70 public health experts from around the world to devise a response plan for potential human spillover.
+In 2023, Minnesota funded a Center for Infectious Disease Research and Policy project to assemble 70 public health experts from around the world to devise a response plan for potential human spillover.
 Michael Osterholm, an infectious disease expert at the University of Minnesota, stressed the urgency of preparedness, noting that the prion responsible for CWD is evolving and becoming more capable of infecting humans.
 Despite these concerns, a 2022 study by the National Institutes of Health indicated that the likelihood of prions infecting human brain cells remains remote.